 Four Divisions of Mystical Thought

-Most importantly, we need to be honest with ourselves.
-The following four categories are just one way to look at mysticism.
-It is the stimulus for thought-provoking discussions.
+The following four categories are just one way to look at mysticism: use it as the stimulus for thought-provoking discussions and your inner work.

 1) The Religious Devotee